SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

    Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process
    ```

 1. The execution policy helps protect you from scripts that you do not trust.
 Changing the execution policy might expose you to the security risks described in the about_Execution_Policies help topic.
-Do you want to change the execution policy?, enter **A** and hit **Enter**.
+If promted **Do you want to change the execution policy?,** enter **A** and hit **Enter**.

 1. Configure **Chat Copilot** by running the following command.